otrv4/otrv4/otrv4.md

 Encrypted message (DATA)
-  Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform XSalsa20 encryption of the message.
+  Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform a XSalsa20 encryption of the message.
 The nonce used for this operation is also included in the header of the data message packet.